Civil service diversity award winners of 2017 share tips on running staff networks

 Most D&I networks across the civil service are likely made up of people from lower grades, he continues.
 “Making workplaces better and more diverse needs the support of seniors… but the real work goes on by people who can see that it’s making a difference.”

-- Nominations for the Diversity and Inclusions Awards 2018 are now open until 9 May.
+- Nominations for the Diversity and Inclusion Awards 2017 are open now until 9 May.
 Nominate here.

 BT takes a look at the shifting nature of cyber threats, and how organisations can detect and...